Old Fashioned Baked Mac and Cheese

 Old Fashioned Macaroni and Cheese Recipe

-When it comes to southern mac, you can’t beat good old-fashioned macaroni paired with a homemade cheese sauce.
+When it comes to southern comfort food, you can’t beat good old-fashioned macaroni paired with a homemade cheese sauce.

-It’s right up there with my childhood fave Macaroni and Tomatoes, Parmesan Orzo, and my friend’s Chicken Macaroni Salad.
+It’s right up there with my childhood fave macaroni and tomatoes, this cafeteria noodles recipe, and my chicken macaroni salad.

 labeled picture of mac and cheese ingredients in clear bowls